 Changes In Your Discharge

 Around the time you ovulate, you might observe changes in the quality and quantity of your cervical mucus (CM).
 "CM should be abundant, thin (even watery to some degree) and very stretchy," Dr. Rizk says.
 "It should be able to stretch between your fingers without breaking and will not hold its form."
 If you notice that your cervical fluids are more transparent, sticky, or even slippery during ovulation, that's totally common.
 According to him, this change is an essential part of the process to getting pregnant, as it helps to nourish and protect any sperm.

+corpus luteum, which is responsible for putting out hormones, secretes progesterone in order to help with pregnancy.
+As Dr. Rizk says, this increase in the hormone progesterone may contribute to increased breast and nipple sensitivity directly following ovulation.
+"You may be sensitive, but don’t be concerned!" he says.
+Again, it’s all part of the process.
 Pain of any kind can be alarming.
 But if you typically experience pelvic pain during ovulation, Dr. Jones says, "This is very common and is typically transient."
 The technical term for ovulation pain is Mittelschmerz and it usually happens about 14 days before your period.
 "It's really nothing a non-steroidal anti-inflammatory drug can’t handle," she says.
 "However, pain that's severe and more significant than this would be signs for alarm and reasons to contact your OB/GYN."

 20 percent of women will experience ovulation pains, even less will be able to detect ovulation spotting," Dr. Rizk says.
 And having these symptoms may be able to help you track your cycle better.
 So if you experience manageable pain and spotting a couple of weeks before your actual period, it's common and shouldn't really have anything to worry about.

 ask you to check your cervix to see how far along you are in the process.
 But if that's not something you do regularly, any changes in the way your cervix feels may be cause for concern.
 But as Dr. Rizk says, both the position and feel of your cervix will undergo significant changes during your menstrual cycle.
 "You can detect these changes through a simple self-examination with clean, dry fingers, so it’s a simple test you can do at home to ensure the symptoms are related to ovulation," he says.
 The cervix is the part of your body that connects the vagina to the uterus, and it will soften and become moist as you approach ovulation.
 The cervical entrance may be more open and the tip of the cervix may begin to lift.
 "Of course, all of these descriptive terms are relative and require that you monitor the position, texture, and openness of the cervix throughout your cycle," Dr. Rizk says.
 "These changes should not be alarming, and monitoring them will allow you to determine if anything is out of the ordinary."